Take a Nature Walk on the Peace River in Wauchula Florida.

 A poem by Don Bobbitt

-A couple of years ago, my wife and I were hopping around Florida for the winter in our RV.
-We spent over five months traveling around the state that winter, just relaxing and enjoying the weather as well as the fact that we were actually in a Tropical land.
+A few years ago, my wife and I were hopping around Florida in our Rv during the Winter months.
+We actually spent over five months traveling around the state that Winter, just relaxing and enjoying the weather as well as the fact that we were obviously living in a Tropical land.

 I stopped and sat on the bank of the river itself, and just went into a trance of sorts, I felt so happy and content.
 I was sitting there, as still as a log, and the only thing that was moving, at first, was my eyes.
 Then slowly, the River and it's inhabitants accepted me, and I just sat there and watched.